Pauan/Immutable/README.rst

     var old_value = null;

-    // Saving to the database is expensive, so we want to avoid doing it as much as possible function save_to_database(value) {
+    // Saving to the database is expensive, so we want to avoid doing it function save_to_database(value) {
       // Do nothing, the data has not changed if (value === old_value) {